 Part-time student status is entirely the choice of the individual student, and students may change from part-time to full-time status or vice versa when they choose, subject to the usual rules about dropping and adding classes.
 See Chapters 3 and 7 of the Law School Rules for more information about part-time status at matriculation or during law school.

 In general, part-time students must abide by the same requirements as full-time students.
 They must complete the full sequence of First Year courses within two years of matriculation and must complete the 90 credits for the J.D. within six years of matriculation.
 Completing the required first-year courses in two years must be accomplished during the academic years.
-Except for the three-credit course that qualifies as the first year "elective", first-year courses are not offered during inter-session or summer sessions.
+Except for the three-credit courses that qualify as the first year "electives," first-year courses are not offered during inter-session or summer sessions.
 In most cases, part-time students must be enrolled at least half-time for two academic years in order to satisfy the two-year rule.

 A part-time student may use the pass/fail option if the student has earned 25 or more law school credits prior to the semester in which the option is being exercised.
 Over the remaining course of the student's law school career, a student may opt to pass/fail no more than two courses.
 See Rule 10.3.